Home » Nursing

 *Please note, the one-time ICU Incentive applies to ICU nurses or General ICU nurses who hold a position in a critical care unit before March 1, 2022.
 General ICU nurses must complete the CCNOP by December 31, 2022.

-**Full time nurses are those who hold a position = 1.0 EFT.
+**Full-time nurses are those who hold a position = 1.0 EFT.

-How to apply for an ICU Nurse position
+How to Apply for an ICU Nurse Position

 To become an ICU Nurse, you are required to complete the Critical Care Nursing Orientation Program.
 To begin, apply directly to the facility of your choice for a Critical Care Nurse Trainee position (A minimum of one-year acute care experience working in surgery, medicine, emergency or cardiac care is preferred).